-Digital Signs are going to deployed everywhere because the technology is highly beneficial for connecting and serving customers.
+Digital Signs are going to deployed everywhere because the technology is highly beneficial for connecting and serving customers, particularly in Healthcare and Transportation.
 Infrastructure costs and disruption for construction, cabling and electrical power; together with OPEX for wireless networking present significant, sometimes overwhelming, budget challenges.

 Patton's POE Extenders can deliver Ethernet with POE at a distance of 3300 feet powering any number of POE enabled digital signs including Samsung DB10E-POE, ViewSonic EP1031R, IAdea XDS-1068, Mimo MCT-10QDS-POE and the LG 10SM3TB.

 - Because the Patton PoE solution leverages low-voltage copper twisted-pair wiring to deliver power to PoE screen panels, the high costs of contracting and licensing a high-voltage cabling project are entirely avoided.